-According to their website, MUST is a collaborative public transportation effort between Delmarva Community Transit and Queen Anne's County, County Ride providing fixed route and deviated fixed-route services to the public throughout Maryland's Mid-and-Upper Eastern Shore.
+According to their website, MUST is a collaborative public transportation effort between Delmarva Community Transit and Queen Anne's County County Ride.
+It provides fixed-route and deviated fixed-route services to the public throughout Maryland's Mid-and-Upper Eastern Shore.
 Special services are available for persons with disabilities or who cannot use the regional fixed routes.
 Contact your local transportation provider for trip availability.